 Schools participating in the tournament must submit a team roster (page 48) to the State Coordinator by 3:00 p.m. on the Friday one week before the regional tournament.
 The roster must include all team members, coaches and timekeeper.
 All students participating on the team should be identified along with the team ID and school name.
 The team roster becomes the official team roster for both the regional and state competitions.
-Only those names appearing on the roster will be eligible for state participation should the team qualify.
-The timekeeper should be included on the roster.
+Teams must comply with Rule 3.2 if any changes are made to the roster between regionals and state.
+The timekeeper should be included in the roster.